tidepool-org/development/README.md

 | `tidepool start` hangs at "Preparing gateway services... | NOTE: It's normal for this to take a few minutes the first time you run this.
 Otherwise, check to see if gloo gateway pods are still provisioning in [k9s](#monitor-kubernetes-state-with-k9s-optional), and if so, wait, else cancel the `tidepool start` process and re-run it |

 ## Known Issues

+### Tilt UI errors on service(s), but shows `Running` status

+As long as your Tidepool services are working properly for you, you can likely ignore these errors.

+When a container is started, there may be initial errors while it waits for other services to be ready.
+Kubernetes should get everything up and running eventually, but the Tilt UI will not remove the error messages that occured on the initial attempts.

+This is where it's nice to run [k9s](#monitor-kubernetes-state-with-k9s-optional) alongside Tilt, as it reports the current service states accurately.

+**NOTE:** You can highlight any service in the Tilt UI and hit `2` to see the build logs for the service, and `3` to view the runtime logs, which can be helpful in assessing the current state.
+The log pane in the UI is quite small by default, but hitting `x` will cycle through the various sizes available, up to full-height.

+### Tilt K8s event reporting can be unreliable

+When Tilt is provisioning services, it polls the K8s server events to get the current state of a service, such as when a pod is initializing, running, crashed, etc.

+Usually, this works just fine, but every now and then it stops sycning the K8s events properly.
+This seems to occur most often on the first time starting the services where everything takes longer, and perhaps Tilt is timing out.

+If your services are running properly (you can verify this by viewing the various service logs either in the Tilt UI, or via `tidepool logs [service]`, or `k9s`), you can simply ignore the state reporting in Tilt.
+Otherwise, simply restarting the Tilt process (`ctrl-c` and then `tidepool start` again) should fix it.

 ### Tidepool Web becomes inaccessible